hacksur/model-one/README.md

 - Basic CRUD Model.
 - UUID by default.
-- auto update fields created_at and updated_at.
+- Timestamps for created_at and updated_at.
 - Validations by Joi.

 ## Table of Contents